 wood for furniture, interior joinery, interior woodwork, flooring and interior decoration

-The Brown is sometimes described as the oak of the poor man, because it is strong and durable.
+The Chestnut is sometimes described as the oak of the poor man, because it is strong and durable.
 Is preferred to the chestnut tree in India, (Aesculus hippocastanum ), has no woody rays evident and the faces of the parts of ring lying look with the ash (Fraxinus escelsior).
 As it can be seen by the development of bark in the tree alive, the wire is straight or twisted, but contrary to what one might think, there is a tendency to interlock.
-The Brown is an excellent quality wood usually used in construction but also widely used in furniture and interior decorating, it holds great tradition value in the northern region of Portugal.
+The Chestnut is an excellent quality wood usually used in construction but also widely used in furniture and interior decorating, it holds great tradition value in the northern region of Portugal.

 Weight: Medium, lighter than the oak (540 kg/m3) Type: hardwoods of the temperate zone

 Color: the heart varies between color of straw and brown

 Other names: Spanish Chestnut Tree (Europe) C. vesca

 Alternatives: Oak (Quercus species), ash (Fraxinus sylvatica) ulmo (uimos hollandica and U. American)

 Origin: Europe and part of Asia from Turkey

 Wood grain: it is usually straight but sometimes it is twisted